fbpx

 We’ve identified eight specific issues that point to a need for immediate attention or garage door systems repair.
 Damage that affects a garage door’s operation can be a potentially dangerous problem and is not something you should attempt to repair yourself.

-Look for these eight signs as you diagnose your garage door and decide whether it’s time for a repair.
+Look for these 11 signs your garage door opener is failing and decide whether it’s time for a repair:

-1. Overhead Garage Door Will Not Open or Close
+1. Garage Door Will Not Open or Close

 While it sounds simple on the surface, a stuck garage door can be more complicated when it comes to finding the root cause.
 It’s possible to diagnose and solve some overhead garage door problems on your own, while others signal a more severe issue that requires expertise and the proper tools to resolve.
 When you go down the list of the problems that can cause a door not to open or close, you’ll see many variables and potential issues: